annotation/text-fabric/docs/Api/General.md

         Your search template will be checked, studied, the search space will be narrowed down, and a plan for retrieving the results will be set up.

+        If your query has quantifiers, the asscociated search templates will be constructed and executed.
+These searches will be reported clearly.

     ??? info "searchTemplate"
         The search template is a string that conforms to the rules described above.